awa5680/IST-110-porfolio/README.md

 <b>Chapter 6 covers machine, assembly, high level languages.
 It also goes over a brief intro to python.</b><br>

 <b>Discussion: Programming Languages</b><br>
-<b>In this discussion post, we were prompted with comparing and contrasting the fundamental characteristics of machine assembley and high level programming languages. </b><br>
+<b>In this discussion post, we were prompted with comparing and contrasting the fundamental characteristics of machine assembley and high level programming languages.</b><br>

 <b>Python Programming</b><br>
 <img width="587" alt="Image" src="https://github.com/user-attachments/assets/5ec4ce34-7fda-42d0-8437-f98c267f7ac4" /><br>
 <b>In this assignment we were tasked with  printing out "print a warning ouput", "a name for the cat!", "rate of green glow spread" using python code. </b><br>

 <b>Quiz: Programming Languages</b><br>
-<b> After the reading we were quizzed with 15 questions about programming languages</b><br>
+<b> After the reading we were quizzed with 15 questions about programming languages.</b><br>

 <b>Lesson 07: Data organization</b><br>